How to stop condensation in your home — plus all the causes explained

 How do you stop condensation?

-There are three basic ways to banish condensation from your home once and for all.
+Below are the basic ways to meet these requirements and banish condensation from your home once and for all.

 - Control relative humidity in your home: Fit the best bathroom extractor fans in you can find and don't forget good kitchen extraction either.
 Shutting the doors to these rooms whilst the extractor fans work also helps.